databricks-edu/build-tooling/bdc/README.md

 **`dest`** (REQUIRED) The destination path, relative to the top of the build output directory (or the profile subdirectory, if [Build Profiles](#build-profiles) are enabled).
 A value of "." means "top-level directory".
 This parameter can be a file or a directory.
-If it is a directory, you _must_ set `dest_is_dir` to true.
+If the destination does not have an extension, it is assumed to be a directory, unless you set `dest_is_dir` to false.

 The following substitutions are permitted within `dest`: